 Hi Aunt Vadge,

-So I had sex for the first time, protected and all, and at first it was hard to get the penis in.
-I felt pressure and pain, like there was a wall and something was trying too hard to break it.
-I’m not sure if that’s normal, but it finally did get in and it was sort of pleasing, but at some point I felt like pressure again, like pressure against my colon or even ovaries?
+I had sex for the first time, protected and all.
+At first it was hard to get the penis in – I felt pressure and pain, like there was a wall and something was trying too hard to break through it.
+I wasn’t sure that was normal, but it finally went in and was sort of pleasing.
+Then at some point I felt pressure again, like against my colon or even my ovaries.

-We then did it again later, and it was more or less as hard to get it in as it was the first time, and this time the pressure against my organs was higher, and I started to feel like sore in the opening of my vagina so we stopped.
+We did it again later, and it was about as hard to get in as the first time.
+This time the pressure against my organs felt higher, and I started to feel sore at the opening of my vagina, so we stopped.

-We later found that I kind of tore, or that’s what I think it happened anyways.
-It’s like a little cut, not very deep, It doesn’t burn when I pee, but it does feel like raw skin, and burns a bit if I open my legs too much or when I sit, sort of like when you get a cut.
-Should I go to the doctor or just treat it like a normal cut, you know be clean and avoid rubbing it, etc?
+We later found I’d sort of torn – at least that’s what I think happened.
+It’s a little cut, not very deep.
+It doesn’t burn when I pee, but it feels like raw skin and stings a bit if I open my legs too wide or when I sit, like a cut.
+Should I go to the doctor, or just treat it like a normal cut – keep it clean, avoid rubbing it, and so on?

 My other questions are:

-1. What kind of pain or feeling is it supposed to be felt the first time?
+- What kind of pain or feeling should you expect the first time?

-2. After how many times it’s supposed to stop being difficult to get it in?
+- After how many times should it stop being difficult to get it in?

 Yours,